-This illness is important as once it is fully treated the “IBS” can be cured.
+This illness is important as once it is fully treated the “IBS” (if due to this) can be cured.
 It mimics all the symptoms of IBS such as diarrhoea (sometimes constipation), abdominal cramps, wind and bloating, offensive stools, nausea (and sometimes vomiting).
 It can lead to food intolerances.
 (Other organisms can cause symptoms mimicking IBS including Cystospora cayetanesis –often found in Nepal and Cystisospora Belli)

-Worsening at night (when the protozoa is more active) can be a clue as can jelly-like stools.
+Clues to giardiasis are worsening at night (when the protozoa is more active) and jelly-like stools.
 Other symptoms can be low energy, headaches and a metallic taste.

-It is probably responsible for a much bigger proportion of IBS cases than most doctors recognise.
+It is probably underdiagnosed and responsible for a much bigger proportion of IBS cases than most doctors recognise.
 Although tropical travel can be a factor, most cases do not involve this.
 It can be caught from pets, animals and from children (who have a higher incidence).
 People who use acid-blocking medicines are more vulnerable.

-The best way of picking up is to have three stool samples done for ova and parasites (one sample will only pick up 50-70% whereas three picks up 90% of infections).
+The best way of picking up is to have three stool samples done for ova and parasites (one sample will only pick up 50-70% of cases whereas three stool samples picks up 90% of infections).
 The ELISA immunosorbent test for giardia in the stools (where available) will accurately pick it up.

 It is commonly treated with metronidazole or tinidazole but the herb wormwood may be the most effective treatment.
 Usually these will cure it.
 However re-infection is common if other members of the family carry the condition.